 Disagreement with Briarcrest

-Briarcrest Christian School was not so pleased that their actual name of the school was used in the film.
-They thought the film would give them a poor reputation since the teachers didn’t accept Oher right away.
+Briarcrest Christian School was not so pleased that the school’s actual name was used in the film.
+The school’s administrators, in fact, thought the film would give them a poor reputation since the teachers didn’t seem to accept Oher right away.

 The film’s director, John Lee Hancock, kept the name in the film along with certain small details of the school.
 In order to make it seem realistic, the film used the school’s color, green, many times throughout.